 The first position is that of 3d, 5th, and 8th.
 The second, of 5th, 8th, and 3d.
 The third, of 8th, 3d, and 5th.

-It must be observed, that the second position, in reality, consists of the Fifth, Eighth, and Tenth, and the third position, of the Eighth, Tenth, and Twelfth, of the Root; but, as the Tenth and Twelfth are Octaves of the Third and Fifth, and as they are represented by the same letters, they are also called by the names of Third and Fifth, whatever may be their distances above the Root.
+It must be observed, that the second position, in reality, consists of the Fifth, Eighth, and Tenth, and the third position, of the Eighth, Tenth, and Twelfth of the Root; but, as the Tenth and Twelfth are Octaves of the Third and Fifth, and as they are represented by the same letters, they are also called by the names of Third and Fifth, whatever may be their distances above the Root.

 SECT.
-II.-INVERSIONS OF THE TRIAD.
+II.- INVERSIONS OF THE TRIAD.

-293. When the lowest Note, instead of being the Root, is the Third or the Fifth of the Triad, such change is termed Inversion.\ ment alone, independent of the Base.
-Hence every Triad has three Positions, but only two Inversions; for, when the Root is in the Base, the Chord is called Direct, whatever may be the Positions of the Accompaniment.
+293. When the lowest Note, instead of being the Root, is the Third or the Fifth of the Triad, such change is termed Inversion.\ ever may be the Positions of the Accompaniment.

-294. The Inversions of the Triad differ from its Positions; as the former relate to the whole Harmony, including the Base, and the latter to the Accompani-
+294. The Inversions of the Triad differ from its Positions; as the former relate to the whole Harmony, including the Base, and the latter to the Accompaniment alone, independent of the Base.
+Hence every Triad has three Positions, but only two Inversions; for, when the Root is in the Base, the Chord is called Direct, what-

-\ Dr. Pepusch calls the two Inversions supposed Bases, and terms the Chord of the Sixth the uncommon Chord; not because it is unusual or improper, but in contradistinction to the common Chord, or that of which the lowest Note is a fundamental Base.
+\ Dr. Pepusch (p.
+8,) calls the two Inversions supposed Bases, and terms the Chord of the Sixth the uncommon Chord; not because it is unusual or improper, but in contradistingtion to the common Chord, or that of which the lowest Note is a fundamental Base (p.
+16.)

 295. I. The Chord of the Sixth, is the first Inversion of the Triad, when the Base Note becomes the Third of the Harmony, instead of the Root.
-This Chord, in the figures of Thorough Base, is expressed by a 6: to which also belongs the Third of the lowest Note (or Fifth of the Root:) and in the practice of Counterpoint, the Octave of the lowest Note is either omitted, or, if four parts are requisite, the Sixth or the Third may be doubled.
+This Chord, in the figures of Thorough Base, is expressed by a 6: to which also belongs the Third of the lowest Note (or Fifth of the Root;) and, in the practice of Counterpoint, the Octave of the lowest Note is either omitted, or, if four parts are requisite, the Sixth or the Third may be doubled.